There are plenty of reasons to wait until you turn 70 to start claiming your full Social Security benefit.

 Many people continue working to pay off a mortgage well into their 60s, so don’t worry too much if you’re still making a monthly mortgage payment.

-However, if you have paid off your house and no longer have major housing expenses, odds are good that you can delay taking your Social Security benefit right now.
+However, if you have paid off your house and no longer have major housing expenses, you can probably delay taking your Social Security benefit right now.

 You don’t have any immediate plans to move

-If you’re planning to sell your house in the near future, you might need a bit of extra cash to help with your down payment and moving expenses.
-If that describes your situation, you could consider taking your Social Security benefits earlier than later.
+If you’re planning to sell your house soon, you might need a bit of extra cash to help with your down payment and moving expenses.
+If that describes your situation, you could consider taking your Social Security benefits earlier rather than later.

 On the other hand, if you’re happy with your current living situation and can make your monthly mortgage payment without too much financial stress, putting off Social Security benefits until later might make more sense.